Reggie McKenzie (linebacker): Miami Dolphins

+Tennessee Titans

+On January 30, 2025, McKenzie was hired by the Tennessee Titans under the role of vice president/football advisor.

 Tennessee Sports Hall of Fame

 McKenzie and his twin brother Raleigh McKenzie were inducted into the Tennessee Sports Hall of Fame on June 16, 2018.
 Raleigh, like his brother Reggie, started as a linebacker, but transitioned to the center position after his freshman year.
 The other members of his induction class included Joe Allison, Blaine Bishop, Isabelle Daniels Holston, Allan Houston, Johnnie Jones, Tim Mack, Glenn McCadams, Jackie Pope, and George Quarles.

 Personal life

 McKenzie was born in Knoxville, Tennessee on February 8, 1963.
 McKenzie and his wife, June, have two daughters, Jasmin and Mahkayla, and two sons, Kahlil and Jalen.
 Kahlil was a five-star defensive tackle at Clayton Valley Charter High School in Concord (Class of 2015), and currently plays for the Baltimore Ravens.
 Jalen was a four star recruit who committed to USC on January 16, 2017.
-A 3 year starter at OT for USC, Jalen declared for the 2022 NFL Draft on December 6, 2021.
+A three-year starter at OT for USC, Jalen declared for the 2022 NFL draft on December 6, 2021.

-His Super Bowl ring was stolen on May 3, 2009.
+McKenzie's Super Bowl ring was stolen on May 3, 2009.

-His identical twin brother Raleigh McKenzie also played in the National Football League as an offensive lineman for the Washington Redskins, Philadelphia Eagles, San Diego Chargers and Green Bay Packers, and served as a Raiders scout during his brother's GM tenure.
+McKenzie's identical twin brother Raleigh also played in the NFL, as a center for the Washington Redskins, Philadelphia Eagles, San Diego Chargers and Green Bay Packers, and served as a Raiders scout during his brother's GM tenure.